 Over time, Dr. Hay’s diet has inspired a cult following of health enthusiasts.
 Although there is no scientific evidence to support the health benefits of food combining, the anecdotal evidence speaks for itself.
 Despite the lack of scientific evidence, you may notice an improvement in your digestion, energy, and cognitive function.
-Given that we’re all bio-individuals, we all digest and assimilate nutrients differently, don’t knock it until you try it: Food combining might be worth a try.
+Given that we’re all bio-individuals, we all digest and assimilate nutrients differently.
+So don’t knock it until you try it—food combining might be worth a try.

 Common Food Combining Rules

-Proponents of food combining suggest the consumption of protein with carbs (fruit and staches) can cause gas, bloating, and poor digestion, and in turn, cause poor nutrient absorption.
-Based on these theories, food combining diets recommend consuming certain foods on their own or in specific combinations for potentially improved digestion.
+Proponents of food combining suggest the consumption of protein with carbs (fruit and starches) can cause gas, bloating, and poor digestion, and in turn, result in poor nutrient absorption.
+Based on these theories, food-combining diets recommend consuming certain foods on their own or in specific combinations for potentially improved digestion.

 1. Eat fruit on an empty stomach.

-2. Non-starchy vegetables (leafy greens) can be paired with protein, fat, or carbs.
+2. Pair non-starchy vegetables (leafy greens) with protein, fat, or carbs.

 3. Wait 3-4 hours between meals before switching categories.